 The old man replied simply, “The one you feed.”

 I’m going through a huge life change right now.
 More than that, I’m having to face once and for all the wounded part of myself and heal it so that the fear and pain don’t control my emotional life.
 I have to take control of that inner voice and turn it toward a higher purpose.

 I need to quit believing the lies Grima Pam-Tongue tells me.
 I need to feed the right wolf.

 That’s what I’m working on right now.
 I’m focusing my energies on rediscovering what I love about life.
 I’m going to ask for some art supplies for my birthday so I can draw and paint again, something I long to do.
 I want to build up the strength in my body to be able to do some of the sports I love — hiking, snowshoeing, cross country skiing, whitewater rafting.
 Next year, I hope to hire a ski coach who can help me re-learn to downhill ski despite my damaged spine.
 (I have no feeling in my lower legs thanks to spinal damage from a broken neck.)
 I want to find a way to face the frustrations of writing that is functional and not destructive so that I can enjoy writing again.

 And so I have launched Project: Happiness, an effort to overcome negative habits and thinking, to foster creativity and actively to pursue The Good.
 I am setting out deliberately to create happiness in my life.
 I’ve been reading, watching movies I’ve never seen before, listening to new music, going for regular walks and thinking about what’s really important to me.
 I’m re-filling my creative well.

 The timing is perfect for this.
 The same changes that have thrown me off balance also open the door for me to transform my life.
 I hope to share the journey with you on this blog over the course of the next year.

 I am determined to succeed.
-Coming soon:

 News about I-Team novellas